arvanito/DeepManuscripts/preprocessing/README.md

 1. You should get some `part-*` files with the names of the images in the input folder and the number of pixels of each image.

 The IDE should get the jar from maven but needs help to find the native library hence the VM parameter.

-### Running on the cluster ###

-After running the `mvn package`, you can just go to the `target` directory and :

-1. Have a folder `<input-folder>` in HDFS with some image files in it.
-1. Go to the `target` directory where the jar file was compiled.
-1. Run `spark-submit --master <your-choice> --class main.java.TestMain --jars lib/opencv-2.4.11.jar DeepManuscriptPreprocessing-0.0.1.jar <input-folder> <output-folder>`.
-1. You should get some `part-*` files with the names of the images in the input folder and the number of pixels of each image.

-The native library is on HDFS and get sent to the nodes during the execution.
-But we need to specify the jar that get sent as well.

 ### OpenCV compilation (DEPRECATED NOW) ###